-Editor’s Note: The following people were booked into the Marion County Jail by local law enforcement agencies over the past week.
+Editor’s Note: The following people were booked into the Marion County Jail by local law enforcement agencies from March 18 to March 24.
 The Columbian-Progress will correct any errors.
 Call Editor Charlie Smith at (601) 736-2611 to request a correction.

 Editor’s Note: Information printed in the “Fire Report” comes via the responding department(s).
 The Columbian-Progress will correct any errors.
 Call Editor Charlie Smith at (601) 736-2611 to request a correction or clarification.